Five Reasons to Celebrate the Cleaning Lady

-Not only does the cleaning lady enhance the appearance of your office, her cleaning helps to control the spread of germs.
+The work of the cleaning lady enhances the appearance of your office, and helps to control the spread of germs.
 If your office is in a hospital or hotel, the cleaning lady becomes even more significant.

 To help promote health awareness, as well as the importance of the cleaner’s job, the International Sanitary Supply Association (ISSA)2 has created an entertaining, educational mobile game for the cleaning industry.
 The game Angry Janitors3 features three stages--The School, The Office and The Hospital--each with ten levels.
 King Dirt, King Germ and their filthy associates invade the three facilities making people sick.
 Players gain points by helping the janitors Sweepy, Squirt and Speedster eliminate dirt and germs.